“Justice, justice you shall pursue”

 — Deuteronomy 16:20

-In coordination with the clergy, the Social Action Committee (SAC):
+In coordination with the clergy and in accordance with the policies of the Religious Action Center of Reform Judaism, the Social Action Committee (SAC):

 Social action has been an integral part of congregational life since the founding of Temple Rodef Shalom in 1962.
 Our activities have exemplified the Jewish values of community engagement, service, justice, and peace in the following ways:

 By fostering these ideals, we contribute to the TRS s strategic commitment to deepening involvement in tikkun olam, both within and beyond the congregational community.

 We design social action programs to realize the following goals:

 To further our goals, we adopt a variety of strategies in our programming.
 For example:

 We provide periodic large group hands-on activities in social service as well as small group regular commitments (our four monthly soup caravans).
 We also encourage individual and family hands-on volunteering in local agencies (e.g., Stop Hunger Now).

 We hold educational forums on social issues to bring the latest facts and local experts to the congregation (e.g., a workshop on the impact of coal and mountaintop removal on the environment).
 We connect congregants to opportunities for action and encourage advocacy (e.g., public policy activities of the RAC, Virginia Jewish Advocacy Day training) in pursuit of our social justice goals.